christophe-cerin/OnlineML_ESP32/ARDUINO/PCA-TourPerret/README.md

-# Approaching the PCA algorithm by implementing the Generalized Hebbian Algorithm (GHA) algorithm through the reduction of data dimensioning of the Tower of Perret
+# Approaching the PCA algorithm by implementing the Generalized Hebbian Algorithm (GHA) through the reduction of data dimensioning of the Tower of Perret

 The GHA algorithm is a single-layer neural network that learns the main components iteratively, without the need to calculate the covariance matrix.
 Its operation is based on a modified Hebbian-type learning rule.
 Thus, for each input data vector, it updates its weights (which correspond to the vectors of the main components) using the following formula: